TheCaptain989/radarr-striptracks/README.md

                                   # languages detected from Radarr/Sonarr
--a :eng:und -s :eng               # Keep English and Unknown audio, and English subtitles -a :org:eng -s :any+f:eng         # Keep English and Original audio, and all forced or English subtitles :eng ""                           # Keep English audio and remove all subtitles -d -a :eng:kor:jpn -s :eng:spa    # Enable debugging level 1, keeping English, Korean, and Japanese audio, and
+-a :eng:und -s :eng               # Keep English and Unknown audio, and English subtitles -a :org:eng -s :any+f:eng         # Keep English and Original audio, and all forced or English subtitles -a :eng -s ""                     # Keep English audio and remove all subtitles -d -a :eng:kor:jpn -s :eng:spa    # Enable debugging level 1, keeping English, Korean, and Japanese audio, and
                                   # English and Spanish subtitles
 -f "/movies/Finding Nemo (2003).mkv" -a :eng:und -s :eng